adlnet/xAPI-Dashboard/API_dashboard.md

 	Pass click event data from this chart into these "child" charts when a data point is clicked on.
 Used to "drill into" the data further, and examine derivative relationships.

 	This property should contain an array of `Chart` objects.
 They will be redrawn when this chart is clicked on.

+* `smoothTransition` (`Boolean`)(optional)

+	If `true`, this chart is not cleared before being redrawn by its parent.
+While this produces a smooth transition between this chart's current state and its final state, it is also the cause of bugs with tooltip positioning.

+	If `false`, this chart is cleared before being redrawn by its parent.
+This produces a subtle flicker as the container is cleared and refilled, but it elimates bugs related to tooltip positioning.

+	This property is `false` by default.
+It has no effect on Tables.

 **Returns:**